chavacava/gusano/DEVELOPING.md

 make build
 ```

-The command will produce the `revive` binary in the root of the project.
+The command will produce the `gusano` binary in the root of the project.

 ## Development of rules